stawiskm/pythoncourse/Lecture_Notes/PythonE-GUI.md

+---
+title: "Programming a Python Script with Console Launch and GUI"
+---

 # Step-by-Step Guide: Programming a Python Script with Console Launch

 This step-by-step guide will help you learn how to program a Python script that can be launched from the console.
 We will gradually build the script, adding new features and functionality at each step.
 The final code will include a graphical user interface (GUI) with various features such as BMI calculation, data logging, data storage in CSV format, data visualization, and more.